Manual Deployment Guide

 SECRET_KEY |

-Django secret key for session signing and CSRF tokens (50+ characters) |
+Django secret key for session signing and CSRF tokens (minimum 32 characters, must differ from CREDENTIAL_ENCRYPTION_KEY) |

 CREDENTIAL_ENCRYPTION_KEY |